Carbon-izer Presents Northwest Freeway (Outer Belt)

 Located next to Lazy Dog (the address is slightly out of order), the continued development of "Cypress Crossing" brought this bank in 2021.

-My references say this modest Hampton Inn was built in 1996.
-It is directly across from Frost Bank on the opposite side of the freeway.
+This opened in May 2025.
+It was Hampton Inn from 1996 to early 2025, and located directly across from Frost Bank on the opposite side of the freeway.

 Shell / 13250 FM 1960 West